 When the machine is started, you have to log in, using these credentials.
 Use putty.exe (if you’re on Windows) to be able to copy and paste in terminal.
 When you are logged in you just type the sudo password like this:

 The script runs as soon as you become root in Ubuntu.
 When the script is finished it gets deleted and you will be able to run the sudo -i (to become root) command as usual.

 The VM is built upon the script, so if you don’t run it you will run into issues.
-I.e. you will get a white screen instead of a login page when you try to access Nextcloud, and you manually have to add the trusted domains and such.
-It’s important to run the script the first thing you do after you’ve logged in.
+I.e. you will get a Apache Default page instead of a login page when you try to access Nextcloud, and you manually have to add the trusted domains and much more… It’s important to run the script the first thing you do after you’ve logged in.